 In a complex society, people making decisions and taking actions at places remote from you have the power to affect your life in significant ways.
-Those people are your government, no matter what spheres of influence they inhabit, private or public.
-The only way you get a choice in that governance is if there are paths of feedback that allow you to affect the life of those decision makers and action takers in significant ways.
+Those people govern your life, they are your government, no matter what spheres of influence they inhabit, private or public.
+The only way you get a choice in that governance is if there are paths of feedback permitting you to affect the life of those decision makers and action takers in significant ways.
 That is what accountability, response-ability, and representative government are all about.

 Naturally, some people are against that.